ArturoDent/find-and-transform/README.md

 ## Using the `preserveSelections` argument

-This is a boolean option - default is false.
+This is a boolean option - default is `false`.

 Normally, all find matches are selected, thus losing any cursor positions or other selections that might have existed before running the command.
 This does allow other options like `replace` or `run` or even `postCommands` to use these find matches, i.e., selections, in many interesting ways.

 But, you may not need that functionality (which is the default).
-Perhpas you are doing a find and replace with no need to examine the find matches at all and so wish to preserve all existing selections and cursor positions.
+Perhaps you are doing a find and replace with no need to examine the find matches at all and so wish to preserve all existing selections and cursor positions.
 If so, set `"preserveSelections: true`.
 Although, one nice advantage of selecting the find matches is to make it more obvious where changes actually occurred in the document.

 For certain options, `preserveSelections` has no effect.
-For instance, if you only have a `find` then the find matches will be selected regardless of the `preserveSelections` setting.
-If you use the `cursorMoveSelect` argument then naturally any of it matches will be selected.
+For instance, if you have a `find` and no `replace` (or no `find` and no `replace`) then the find matches will be selected regardless of the `preserveSelections` setting.
+If you use the `cursorMoveSelect` argument then naturally any of its matches will be selected.
 If you are using one of the `next/previous` options, then `preserveSelections` has no effect as those options call for a new selection or already prevent the cursor from moving.

 <br/>